59th National Film Awards: Best Writing on Cinema

 The Best Writing on Cinema awards are intended to encourage the study and appreciation of cinema as an art form and the dissemination of information and critical appreciation of the medium through books, articles, reviews etc.

 Jury

-A committee of three, headed by the National Award-winning writer Vijaya Mulay was appointed to evaluate the nominations for the best writing on Indian cinema.
+A committee of three headed by National Award-winning writer Vijaya Mulay was appointed to evaluate the nominations for the best writing on Indian cinema.
 The jury members were as follows: